rberenguel/pinta/README.md

 ## How it looks

 This is the main "example" which also serves as feature list.
-This is the state of the example as of version 0.3.4 (but the features described above are more current).
+This is the state of the example as of version 0.4.0 (I need to update it since this is at 0.6.0, pressing `?` will give more current help).

 ![](https://raw.githubusercontent.com/rberenguel/pinta/gh-pages/media/pinta-example-dark.png)